Is Nebraska's test for teacher candidates too hard and expensive? Legislature will decide

 "In no way are these students from immigrant families less intelligent or less prepared," she said.

-They excel in campus leadership, earn high GPAs and take advantage of tools available to them, like extra study sessions and tutoring, Warren said.
+They excel in campus leadership, earn high GPAs and take advantage of tools available to them, such as extra study sessions and tutoring, Warren said.

 "I have watched dozens of students become frustrated," she said.